uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - add a filter that strips retracted patches from the sources

-- add a filter for turning `retracted` patches into `stable` ones
-Q: This is questionable.
-Do we need that?
-And are filters a good fit for that?
-Mabye we need some to generalize the filters a bit.

 ### Projects

 - distinguish a project with retracted patch in it
 - Warn about out-of-date CLM clones with new retracted patches

 ### Notifications

+Early idea:
-- notification after reposync, when some patches -> retracted &&
+- notification after reposync: when some patches got retracted, create a notification containing this information:
+  - retracted patch details
+  - affected channels channels containing the patch
+  - channels containing clone of the retracted patch

+This must be grouped in a sane way.

+Q: does ths ^ make sense?

-## Iteration 3 - deeper UI integration, allow uninstalling a retracted patch
+## Iteration 4 - deeper UI integration, allow uninstalling a retracted patch
 - Channel detail: a warning icon and a message, that the channel contains a retracted patch